LNUitTutor/pmo-project/README.md

 # pmo-project
-Project of pmo group with using Numpy
+Project of pmo group with using Numphy